 Much like Pepsi, Coca-Cola was developed by a pharmacist, Dr. John S. Pemberton, who sold the concoction at his soda fountain.
-In 1886, a serving of Coca-Cola cost 5 cents and a mere nine servings were sold each day.
+In 1886, a serving of Coca-Cola cost five cents, and they sold a mere nine servings each day.
 Today, 1.9 billion servings of the soft drink are sold around the world each day.

 Frank Robinson, Pemberton's bookkeeper, not only thought of the name for the fizzy beverage, he also provided the script in 1887 that the brand still uses today.
 Aside from temporary alterations, like a celebratory 125th birthday design, the Coca-Cola logo remains relatively unchanged today.

 In 1903 the Warner brothers—Albert, Sam, Harry, and Jack—struck out in the film business as traveling exhibitors.
 By 1918, they had released their own full-scale movie called “My Year in Germany” which grossed $1.5 million, and they used some profits to open the Warner Bros.
 West Coast Studio.
 The company's original logo featured these Burbank, Calif., studios.

 The WB shield used by the studio today first appeared before a motion picture back in 1925.
 However, Warner Bros. encourages filmmakers to tailor their logo to suit the tone of their films.
 As a result, there have been 200 iterations of the logo over the last 15 years alone.